microsoft/MIDI/README-Compatibility.md

 There's currently no plan to support devices with custom USB MIDI 2.0 drivers.
 These devices should all use the new class driver.

+## Taking a dependency on this API in your own apps

+Windows MIDI Services will not be installed on all PCs but instead will need to be installed by customers who want the functionality it provides.
+Apps which require this API and driver should indicate as much in the product itself, and include any minimum version.
+Example:

+> Requires Windows MIDI Services 1.1 available here (link to release).

+### Checking for Windows MIDI Services on a PC

+TODO: Guidance on how to tell if Windows MIDI Services is currently installed, and which version it is

+### Linking to the installer

+TODO: Guidance on linking to the installer from your own apps and/or app installers.